 The UK’s property market has shifted in recent years, in favour of regional cities and towns as opposed to the traditional London model, this has created difficulties for South Africans to identify the best areas in which to invest.
 For investors new to the UK market it is important to note the real estate market in the UK is a mature and stable market.

 There are multiple options when looking to invest in UK real estate from South Africa.
-As a developer, SevenCapital provide an off-plan investment solution meaning investors can buy property that is in the process of being built.
+As a developer, SevenCapital provides an off-plan investment solution meaning investors can buy a property that is in the process of being built.
 As an experienced developer, we recognise regions of growth, stability and demand which are typically the preferred strategy when looking to invest.

 If you would like to learn more and look at options to invest in UK real estate from South Africa, you can contact our investment consultants based in Johannesburg anytime on our contact us page.

 3 Steps For Your UK Investment When Investing from South Africa

 With our UK expert in South Africa to discover the right investment for you

 Then use our Tax specialists, Overseas Mortgage and Foreign Exchange Services available

 Receive supported aftercare and property management services with our 360 Customer Services